iotaledger/iota-sdk/bindings/wasm/README.md

 | Rocksdb      |         ❌        |          ✔️            |
 | Stronghold   |         ❌        |          ✔️            |

-* The Node.js bindings only need to be compiled during `npm install` if a pre-compiled binary is not available for your platform.
+* The Node.js bindings only need to be compiled during `yarn install` if a pre-compiled binary is not available for your platform.

 ## Requirements